osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Forbidden             |

-The full schema definition for the egress endpoint configuration is in the _Egress_DataEndpoints_schema.json_ here:
+The full schema definition for the logging configuration is in the component specific logging file: _AdapterName_Logging_schema.json_, _OmfEgress_Logging_schema.json_, and _System_Logging_schema.json_ here:

 Windows: *%Program Files%\OSIsoft\Adapters\AdapterName\Schemas*